Propagation of regularity for transport equations. A Littlewood-Paley approach: Introduction

 for some $C>0$, and the bound in Theorem \ref{T1} and the conservation of the $L^2$-norm imply that

 for some $\lambda>0$ and $c>0$.
 This decay behavior is sharp \cite{YaoZlatos17,AlbertiCrippaMazzucato19a,BBPS22}.
 In Lemma \ref{L5} below we will establish a similar interpolation-type estimate that involves logarithmic optimal transportation distances to establish the strong convergence estimate in Theorem \ref{T4}.
+We emphasize that the derivation of the mixing bound presented in this paper constitutes a first approach to fluid mixing that is based on Fourier analysis.

 In the diffusive setting \eqref{1}, the filamentation generated by the advective flow creates sharp gradients of $\thetak$, which are quickly dissipated.
 As a result, the intensity is decreased much faster than in a purely diffusive context --- a phenomenon usually referred to as enhanced dissipation \cite{ConstantinKiselevRyzhikZlatos08,CotiZelatiDelgandioElgindi20}.
 If